TanBendong/TBendong.github.io/_pages/about.md

 News
 ======
+* 01/06/2020 Our paper "Spatial-temporal Adaptive Transient Stability Assessment for Power System under Missing Data" has been accepted to International Journal of Electrical Power and Energy Systems.
 * 18/05/2020 The master defense has been done online!
 My master in Wuhan University is finished!
 * 16/01/2020 My academic website has been built!